-Euthydemus of Athens... says in his On Preserved Foods that Hesiod said the following about all preserved foods:...
-These verses seem to me to be the work of some cook rather than the highly refined Hesiod's....
-So this poem seems to me to be the work of Euthydemus himself.
+Euthydemus of Athens . . . says in his On Preserved Foods that Hesiod said the following about all kinds of preserved fish: . . .
+These verses seem to me to be the work of some cook rather than the highly refined Hesiod's. . . .
+So these lines seem to me to be the work of Euthydemus himself.